Community Acquired Pneumonia (CAP) (Antimicrobial)

 5 days – see duration note above.

-Mild to moderate: home or hospital-treated
+CAP Mild home or hospital-treated

 Oral amoxicillin 1g 3 times daily OR oral doxycycline 200mg stat then 100mg once daily